AniqShamsuddin/SIEM_Azure/README.md

-# Home SOC in Microsoft Azure: A Practical Guide
+# Home SOC + SIEM Dashboard in Microsoft Azure: A Practical Guide

 This repository demonstrates how to set up a **Home SOC (Security Operations Center) in Microsoft Azure**.
 We’ll deploy and configure a virtual machine as a honeypot, gather logs in a central repository, and integrate Microsoft Sentinel to capture and analyze real-world attack data.